Rapha149/VoidTotem/README.md

 # If disabled, mobs who can hold the totem will be saved from the void, too.
 # That is the same behavior as for normal totem resurrections.
+# Please note: the platform (see above) will not be created for mobs.
 onlySavePlayers: false

 # If enabled the plugin makes sure that the player gets teleported even if that is cancelled by other plugins.